 Fig. 8.
-Diagram of ground type's impact upon the absorbed energy of a 3-story structure by comparison with other classes
+Diagram of the ground type's impact on the absorbed energy of a 3-story structure compared to other classes

 Fig. 9.
 Graph of displacement changes in the height of the structure for different soils

 Fig. 10.
 LPF diagram against the displacement of the roof of a 12-story structure compared to other floors